razgarabedi/Nginxify-Assist/README.md

 *   An Ubuntu server with root or sudo access.
 *   Node.js and npm/yarn installed.
 *   Nginx installed.
-*   The necessary environment variables (like SMTP settings) configured on the server.
+*   The necessary environment variables (like SMTP settings in `.env.local` or system environment) configured on the server.

 **Steps:**